chantmk/UnderPugs/README.md

 * VGA: 12 bit color 4r 4g 4b
   * Hsync & Vsync: Sync with your display
   * p_tick: indicate that accessing next pixel
-  * x,y: pos on your screen 0,0 for top-left corner
+  * x,y: position on your screen 0,0 for top-left corner

 Ref:
 * ISA: